Ryzhara/pygvas/docs/name_property.md

-# Name Property Binary Format
+# Name PropertyFactory Binary Format

 ## Overview
 Name properties in GVAS files store string values that represent names.
 The format is similar to string properties but with specific handling for name values.